Der Dativ ist dem Genitiv sein Tod

-Der Dativ ist dem Genitiv sein Tod (The Dative is the Death of the Genitive) is a series of books by Bastian Sick which deal in an entertaining manner with unappealing or clumsy use of the German language, as well as areas of contention in grammar, orthography, and punctuation.
+Der Dativ ist dem Genitiv sein Tod (The Dative is the Death of the Genitive) is a series of books by Bastian Sick that deals in an entertaining manner with unappealing or clumsy use of the German language, as well as areas of contention in grammar, orthography, and punctuation.

 Origins

-The books are collections of the author’s column 'Zwiebelfisch', which appeared from 2003 to 2012 in Spiegel Online.
-Since February 2005 it also appeared in print in Der Spiegels monthly culture supplement.
-The column's title, literally 'onion fish', is a printers' term for a single character with an incorrect font in a block of text.
+The books are collections of the author’s column "Zwiebelfisch", which appeared from 2003 to 2012 in Spiegel Online.
+Since February 2005, it also appeared in print in Der Spiegels monthly culture supplement.
+The column's title, literally "onion fish", is a printers' term for a single character with an incorrect font in a block of text.
 The series consists of six volumes, all of which reached the top of the book sales lists, with the first volume selling more than 1.5 million copies within two years.

-The title, Der Dativ ist dem Genitiv sein Tod (The dative is the death of the genitive) is a way of saying Der Dativ ist der Tod des Genitivs or Der Dativ ist des Genitivs Tod, a reference to a linguistic phenomenon in certain dialects of German where a noun in genitive case is replaced by a possessive adjective and noun in the dative case (see his genitive).
+The title, Der Dativ ist dem Genitiv sein Tod (The dative is the death of the genitive), is a way of saying Der Dativ ist der Tod des Genitivs or Der Dativ ist des Genitivs Tod, a reference to a linguistic phenomenon in certain dialects of German where a noun in genitive case is replaced by a possessive adjective and noun in the dative case (see his genitive).